New Hall Farm

 Farming History

-Over the years, the sight of animals within the school slowly disappeared until the Preparatory School became the home to a few chickens and rabbits.
-Students and staff were eager to see more animals grazing on the school fields once again and so the farm started to develop further in 2018.
+Over the centuries, deer, pigs, cows and horses have grazed and been farm on the New Hall estate.
+The sight of animals within the School slowly reduced until the Preparatory School became home to a few chickens and rabbits.
+Students and staff were eager to see more animals grazing on the school fields once again and so the farm started to develop further in 2018 and now covers three acres.

 The Benefits

-Many studies have been conducted, showing the benefits that being around animals, interacting with nature, and learning outdoors, has on a child’s development and wellbeing.
+Many studies show the benefits of being around animals, interacting with nature, and learning outdoors on children’s development and wellbeing.
 There are many potential benefits to physical health, such as reducing stress and fatigue, whilst also helping build a healthy immune system.
 For many people pets and animals could greatly improve their mental wellbeing.
-Our animals here have already proven that they can provide retreat for children overcoming personal and mental health issues.
+Our animals have already proven that they can provide a retreat for children overcoming personal and mental health issues.

 Confidence, relationships and resilience are also positively impacted by an animal presence, whilst some teachers have also seen improved concentration and quality of work.